 Why segregation is so important?
-Segregation is the most important step for the waste treatment.
+Segregation is the most important step for waste treatment.
 Diverse waste materials require different ways of treatment; mixed waste cannot be treated.
 As waste is segregated as biodegradable wet waste and inorganic dry waste, two different categories of waste can be treated accordingly.
 Biodegradable waste can be deposited in vacant land for composting or can be sent to dumping ground.
 Non-biodegradable waste can be further recycled or can be treated separately.

 The table below shows us easy ways of recognizing the different categories of household garbage into ‘wet waste’ consisting of organic & biodegradable waste and ‘dry waste’ inorganic and recyclable waste.
 Dry waste can be further divided into hazardous waste and e-waste before recycling.

 |Rotten fruits and vegetables||Metal items, tin cans, foils, sheets, scraps, etc|

 |Cotton clothes and rags||Glass bottles, bulbs, window panes, etc.|

 |Thin sheets or pieces of wood||Synthetic cloth fabric|

 Segregation makes the recycling of waste easier.
 This practice of waste segregation can be done by keeping two dustbins at home.
 These dustbins can be labeled in different colors or marked in writing.
 Across the country, numerous initiatives are being taken to tackle this humongous waste problem:

 - Stree Mukti Sangathan, a voluntary organization in Mumbai has shown the viability of decentralized waste management in the most populous city in India.